 When you enter the SeaWorld temperature screening tent, you wait on socially distanced markers until it’s your turn to stand on a special spot in front of what looked like a television crew of team members huddled around screens?
 Apparently, they take your temperature from some kind of special technology from afar … This left me legit wondering how it was done?
 (Or if it even was done?)

-You won’t find extra details about this on their website (which even features an icon of a person’s temperature being taken by forehead scanner?) unless I missed them…
+You won’t find extra details about this on their website (which even features an icon of a person’s temperature being taken by a forehead scanner?) unless I missed them…

-One extra positive thing I noticed at SeaWorld in particular was what I’d describe as teams of mask enforcers (for a lack of a better term?).
+One extra positive thing I noticed at SeaWorld, in particular, was what I’d describe as teams of mask enforcers (for a lack of a better term?).
 They had team members walking around carrying flags, specifically reminding and ensuring everyone was wearing their masks properly.
 That really put me at ease, knowing they were going around and policing this important rule.

 The only part of the day that made me feel uneasy, to be honest, was the seating at Orca Stadium.
 Even though SeaWorld team members were super vigilant about making sure people were leaving every other row empty and sitting on the social distancing markers, I still felt like I was a little “too close for comfort” when another family sat down next to our party right before the show started.
 Those 6 feet just felt pretty close, even outside … even with masks on… (insert shoulder shrug and anxious face emojis here).